 |For a less experienced seller, this package offers more tools to make your life easy and worry-free.
 You’ll get access to Houzeo’s proprietary showings and offers platform that will help you market your home and negotiate a sale in no time.

 - Houzeo offers a full service package for $479 + 0.5% due at closing (minimum of $995).
 You’ll get all the benefits of the gold package, plus help with contract reviews, pricing assistance, forms, and closing.
 However, Houzeo is a national organization, not local to Alaska, which means your agent may not be familiar with the specifics of your market.

 - Having a completely online platform is convenient for some, but sellers who aren’t comfortable navigating tech on their own may find Houzeo harder to use than other platforms.

 Flat fee MLS companies aren’t the only way to save money when selling your home.
 There are alternatives that allow you to sell your home with less work and still let you save a significant amount of money.

 Not convinced selling without an agent is right for you?
-If you want a full-service experience while saving money, we can’t recommend Clever Real Estate enough.
-Learn more about their agent-matching service and 1% commission (or $3,000 fee on homes under $350,000).
+If you want a full-service experience while saving money, try our agent-matching service and 1.5% commission savings now!